Optimal control of bit erasure in stochastic random access memory: Dynamic random access memory

 The two main types of RAM are dynamic (DRAM) and static (SRAM).
 DRAM, shown in Fig.~\ref{fig:dram-phenom}(a), consists of an N-type access transistor connected to a bitline electrode at potential $V_\mathrm{b}$ and a storage capacitor with capacitance $C$.
 The transistor is also connected to a wordline electrode at potential $V_\mathrm{w}$, which controls the current through this transistor, functionally making it a switch.
 The onsite energy of the access transistor is given by $E_\mathrm{A}=q(V_\mathrm{b}-V_\mathrm{w})$.
 The voltage associated with charge on the capacitor serves as the output voltage, $V_\mathrm{o}$, which stores the state of the bit.
 The total energy of the system is a sum of the energy of the access transistor and the output capacitor

 where $n_\mathrm{A}$ is the occupancy of the access transistor and the output voltage $V_\mathrm{o} = q m_\mathrm{o}/C$ is given by the occupancy of the capacitor.
 In between writing or erasing the bit, the bitline is held at an intermediate voltage, so that charge gradually leaks away from the capacitor over time.
 The leakage current depends on the energy of the transistor through both $V_\mathrm{w}$ and $V_\mathrm{b}$, as shown in Fig.~\ref{fig:dram-phenom}(b).
 As a consequence of the leakage current, DRAM must be refreshed on timescales $\tau_\mathrm{err}$ longer than the bit erasure protocols, $\tau_\mathrm{op}$.
+Given this separation of timescales, we do not consider the energetics of refreshing the memory in DRAM.